StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKit/SpeziHealthKit.docc/BulkHealthExporter.md

 ### Example: Bulk-Upload of Historical Health Data to Firebase

-Firstly, you define a custom ``BulkHealthExporter/BatchProcessor``, which will receive collections of HealthKit samples from the ``BulkHealthExporter``, and upload them to Firebase.
+This example implements a custom ``BulkHealthExporter/BatchProcessor``, which uploads the exported HealthKit samples received from the ``BulkHealthExporter`` into Firebase.
-In this case, we implicitly define the Batch Processor's `Output` type as `Void`, since we're just interested in the uploading, and don't want to immediately use the samples for anything else on-device.
+In this case, we implicitly define the Batch Processor's `Output` type as `Void`, since we're just interested in the uploading, and don't want to perform any additional on-device operations using the results of the individual batches.

 ```swift
 struct FirebaseUploader: BulkHealthExporter.BatchProcessor {